Seagate/cortx-s3server/README.md

 cached in $HOME/.seagate_src_cache/, user should clean the cache and rebuild.

 Steps for Release environment:
-Make sure mero rpms are installed on the build machine before executing below commands.
+Make sure motr rpms are installed on the build machine before executing below commands.
 ```sh
 ./refresh_thirdparty.sh